patrinsinteppadon/portfolio/README.md

 - Ask the magic conch.
 Link the website link and Kiran's github repo
 - TelEpi
 - Grocery app from Info 448?
 LOL idk but its worth a try

+#### CURRENTLY WORKING ON:
+Setting up the formatting for each project card.
+I've got the img to render (I will need to figure out how to stop the img border from being longer than 100% width)

+The text section of the card has been split into 2 columns (to follow card design #4 from the Figma).
+I think I got the Go to Website button working, but I'm struggling with the Github icon, because I'm implementing it as an img wrapped by an <a> tag.
+I think it'd be easiest and cleanest to make it an <i> component, and use font awesome for the img.
+We did this once in info 340 and I just need to remember how it worked.

+I also need to add all the text that goes into the left side (title, co-author if relevant, and the body text).